redtexts/texts/gorter_1920_open_letter_to_lenin.md

 For this higher motive, and because the opposite tactics, parliamentary action, can but harm this higher cause, infinitely higher than the petty profit of parliamentary propaganda, for this higher motive the Left Wing rejects parliamentarism.

 You say that Comrade Liebknecht, if he yet lived, might work wonders in the Reichstag.
 We deny it.
 Politically he could not manoeuvre there, because all the bourgeois parties oppose us in one united front.
 And he could win the workers no better in parliament than outside it.
-On the other hand, the masses, to a very great extent, would leave everything to be done through his speeches, so that his parliamentary action would have a harmful effect [(18)][notes].
+On the other hand, the masses, to a very great extent, would leave everything to be done through his speeches, so that his parliamentary action would have a harmful effect^[The example of Comrade Liebknecht is in itself a proof that our tactics are right.
+BEFORE the revo­lution, when imperialism was as yet at the summit of power, and suppressed every movement by martial law, he could exercise an enormous influence through his protests in parliament; DURING the revo­lution this was so no longer.
+As soon , therefore, as the work­ers have taken their lot into their own hands, we must let go of parliamentarism.].

-### Big Numbers of no Avail.
+## Big Numbers of no Avail.

 It is true that this work of the Left Wing would take years, and those people who for some reason or other, strive for immediate results, big numbers, large amounts of members and votes, big parties, and a powerful (seemingly powerful!)
 International, will have a rather long time to wait.
 Those, however, who realise that the victory of the German and West-European revolution can only come, if a very great number, if the mass of the workers believe in themselves, will be satisfied with these tactics.